 New Student Frequently Asked Questions

-What is the Freshman Studies program?
+What is the Center for Academic Success program?

 What is a Freshman Mentor?

-The Mentor is a professional adviser who serves as a professor in the University Life course, as a resource for many questions about the curriculum, and as a counselor to help freshmen plan their course of study.
+The Mentor is a professional advisor who serves as a professor in the University Life course, as a resource for many questions about the curriculum, and as a counselor to help freshmen plan their course of study.
 The Mentor helps students clarify personal, academic and career goals.
 Together, the Mentor and the student examine these goals and use them to shape an academic plan and semester coursework.

-What is a Peer Adviser?
+What is a Peer Advisor?